MONICA-Project/monica-project.github.io/contents/_sections/scral.md

 To start working with SCRAL is necessary to have Docker installed on your machine.
 To install the proper version for your operating system, have a look to the [Docker documentation page](https://docs.docker.com/).

-SCRAL depends on GOST, a Golang (Go) of the Sensing profile of the OGC SensorThings API.
+SCRAL depends on GOST, a Golang (Go) implementation of the Sensing profile of the OGC SensorThings API.
 To learn more about OGC and GOST visit the [GOST GitHub page](https://github.com/gost/server) or the MONICA tutorial about [OGC Historical Data Retrieval & Visualizations](https://monica-project.github.io/sections/gost_retrieval.html).